HiraK7dev/Amazon_Clone/README.md

 This project is an Amazon clone that replicates the design of the famous e-commerce platform, Amazon.
 It serves as a hands-on learning experience in web development, focusing on key concepts such as the Box Model in CSS and the effective use of Display Properties and Flexbox.

-## Technologies Used

-- **HTML:** The structure of the web pages is built using HTML, ensuring a clear and organized layout.

-- **CSS:** The styling of the project is accomplished with CSS, implementing the Box Model for precise control over element dimensions and spacing.

-- **Flexbox:** The Flexbox layout model is employed to create flexible and responsive designs, particularly useful for structuring components such as the navigation bar and product listings.

 ## Learning Highlights

 While working on this project, several key concepts were mastered: